 - landscaping in accordance with landscaping provisions. - corner/end lots for courtyard villas may be permitted to construct additions which may require moving the gate forward but not past the existing structure and so long as the addition does not encroach into any easement.
 If it is necessary to adjust a sidewalk, as originally constructed by the Developer, to accommodate the addition and gate movement, the adjusted sidewalk shall not exceed four (4) feet in width and shall not be permitted to any walkway, cartpath or road right-of -way.
 This exception does not permit additional sidewalks. - end lot walkway expansions to the original developer constructed walkway only if the lot and existing walkway are not situated at or near an intersection, the completed walkway width does not exceed six (6) feet, does not encroach into any easement, the expansion is being requested to accommodate a legally existing golf cart garage or simultaneously with a golf cart garage addition request and the golf cart garage door does not exceed six (6) feet in width.
 The walkway expansion shall not be permitted to any walkway or cartpath. - corner / end lot new walkway improvements only if the width does not exceed six (6) feet, does not encroach into any easement, the expansion is being requested to accommodate a legally existing golf cart garage or simultaneously with a golf cart garage addition request and the golf cart garage door does not exceed six (6) feet in width.
-The walkway shall not be permitted to any cartpath or road right-of-way; however, the walkway is permitted to be attached to an existing driveway.
+The walkway shall not be permitted to any cartpath or road right-of-way.
+The walkway is permitted to be attached to an existing driveway. - screening of the front entryway per petition process as defined in Section 2.4.